tokio-rs/website/content/docs/io/async_read_write.md

 #[macro_use]
 extern crate futures;
 # fn main() {}
-use std::{io, mem};
+use std::io;
 use tokio::prelude::*;

 // This is going to be our Future.
 // It'll seem awfully familiar to ReadExact above!
-// In the common case, this is set to Writing,
+// In the common case, this is set to Some(Writing),
-// but we'll set it to Empty when we return Async::Ready
+// but we'll set it to None when we return Async::Ready
-// so that we can return the writer and the buffer. enum WriteAll<W, T> {
+// so that we can return the writer and the buffer. struct WriteAll<W, T>(Option<Writing<W, T>>);

-    Writing {
+struct Writing<W, T> {
     // This is the stream we're writing into.
     writer: W,
     // This is the buffer we're writing from.
     buffer: T,
     // And this is much of the buffer we've written.
     pos: usize,
-    },
-    Empty,
 }

 // We want to be able to construct a WriteAll over anything